Advanced GTO, Cash Games, Poker Basics, Poker Strategy, Tournaments

 Game Theory Optimal (GTO) Poker Strategy

-Like we just said, poker solvers are tools designed to come up with GTO poker solutions, but what exactly are those, and what does GTO stand for?
+As we just said, poker solvers are tools designed to generate GTO poker solutions.
+But what exactly are those, and what does GTO stand for?

-GTO poker refers to a mathematically perfect way of playing poker, one that cannot be exploited by your opponents, regardless of how they play their hand.
+GTO poker refers to a mathematically optimal way to play poker —one that opponents cannot exploit, regardless of how they play their hands.

 The goal of GTO strategies and poker solvers is to create a way of playing that will always make you at least break even against any player in the world.